makepad/makepad_book/src/platform.md

 # Makepad Platform

+Makepad’s main platform abstraction layer.

+It contains:

+- the windowing system with keyboard, mouse and touch input
+- the live system
+- the shader compiler / graphics APIs
+- networking
+- the video capture APIs
+- the audio APIs

 ## Live System

 The *Live System* enables updates of Makepad applications during runtime.
 Full live coding can’t be achieved since Rust is a statically compiled language.
 Therefore Makepad follows a hybrid approach: